aksentyev/sensu_generator/README.md

 sensu_generator start|stop|status -- [options]

-All service checks *tag* are stored in the Consul Key-Value storage in *checks* folder.
-Tag is the beginning of a service check template name and should be specified as a part of value in the Consul KV storage.
+All service checks *tag* are stored in the Consul Key-Value storage in *service/checks* path.
+Tag is the beginning of a service check template name and should be specified as a part of name in the Consul KV storage.
 Note that value should be comma-separated tags list.

 ##### Example: